 Firstly, you need to have an account in a crypto exchange.
 If not, you can create one.
 Binance and Coinbase are the two most popular ones out there.

-This the is the process to transfer your Ethereum ($ETH) from Binance to Metamask:
+This then is the process to transfer your Ethereum ($ETH) from Binance to Metamask:

-It’s very important to understand that ETH should be transferred to Ethereum address (Metamask in our case) and SOL should be transferred to Solana address (Phantom in our case).
+It’s very important to understand that ETH should be transferred to the Ethereum address (Metamask in our case) and SOL should be transferred to the Solana address (Phantom in our case).

 Now that you have the crypto to buy NFTs, let’s look at how we can do that.